IdoAmit198/Project-transformers/README.md

 Warning: The database requires about ~22GB of space and might take time to download.

+4. Our method was tested while utilizing GPT-4o model of OpenAI.
+To use OpenAI models, insert your API-Key in the file `my_open_ai_key.txt`.
+Alternatively, one can use open-source model by modifying our calls to OpenAI in the two scripts `data_pipeline.py` and `uncertainty_estimation.py`, and call FActScore with Llama instead of GPT-4.

 ## How to run
 1. First, you would like to process the data.
 For that purpose, we've created the script `data_pipeline.py`, which does the following:
    1. Extract entities from the database.